qdepfyffer/ciwa_tools/README.md

 This repository contains a collection of tools or scripts that I have written to aid in research / data processing for the CIWA+ project with the AIIS Lab at California State University Fresno.

 # Note
-The original versions of these tools or scripts were not written to be flexible, understandable, or maintainable.
+The original versions of most of these tools or scripts were not written to be flexible, understandable, or maintainable.
 They were written to solve a specific, immediate problem at the moment with no regard for any further use they might have.
 I'll try to update this as I rewrite / consolidate things and get them to a state where I'm okay with other people seeing and using them.

 # Installing Dependencies